tarunprof4/Solid-Design-Principles/README.md

 In software engineering, SOLID design principles intend to make object-oriented designs more understandable, flexible, and maintainable.There are many articles on SOLID design principles but i have found it difficult to get concise and clear information on Open closed principle and Liskov substitution  of SOLID.
 Below is the attempt to cover these both principles.

+# Reason for Writing
+It took me personally good number of years to exactly understand the nuances of these principles and the internet has multiple variations of these principles.
+So here is an attempt to share these principles in clear and concise way.
+I am not covering single responsibility, interface segregation and dependency injection principle as these are easy to understand via internet.

 # Open closed principle
 Definition- open–closed principle (OCP) states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"